CPBridge/RIFeatures/README.md

 ### Publications

 This library was used in the following publications:
 * C.P.
 Bridge, C. Ioannou, and J.A.
-Noble, “Automated Annotation and Quantitative Description of Ultrasound Videos of the Fetal Heart”, Under Review
+Noble, “Automated Annotation and Quantitative Description of Ultrasound Videos of the Fetal Heart”, *Medical Image Analysis* 36 (Feb.
+2017), pp. 147-161

-If you use this library in your research, please consider citing this paper when (if?) it is published.
+If you use this library in your research, please consider citing this paper.
 Other relevant publications include:

 * C.P.
 Bridge and J.A.
 Noble, “Object Localisation In Fetal Ultrasound Images Using Invariant Features”.
 Proceedings of the IEEE International Symposium on Biomedical Imaging, New York City, 2015